vekatze/neut/book/src/static-memory-management.md

 }
 ```

 Note that the variable `xs` is used twice.
 This means that the content of `xs` is copied just to calculate its length.
-This is of course unfortunate.
-Worse, this kind of situation isn't rare.
-We need some kind of loophole.
+This is wasteful, and worse, this pattern isn't rare.
+We need a way to avoid it.

-Luckily, Neut has a remedy for this kind of situation, as we'll see below.

 ### Introducing Noema Types

+Fortunately, there is a remedy for this kind of situation.

 For any type `t`, Neut has a type `&t`.
 We'll call this type the noema type of `t`.
 We'll call a term `e` a noema if the type of `e` is a noema type.

 Unlike ordinary terms, a noema isn't discarded or copied even when used non-linearly.
 Also, Neut has primitives to read contents from noemata without consuming them.
-By utilizing these facts, we can avoid the disaster we have just seen.
+By using these facts, we can avoid the problem above.

 Let's see how we can use noemata, rewriting `use-length` and `length`.